cheatham1/GetStartedBook/separate_signals.md

 $$H\rightarrow W^+W^- \rightarrow ℓ^+ℓ^-\nu \bar\nu$$ ( ℓ = electron, muon)

-Our signal is the  Higgs boson which decays into 2 $$W$$ bosons which subsequently decay into leptons and neutrinos.
+Our signal is the  Higgs boson which decays into two $$W$$ bosons which subsequently decay into leptons and neutrinos.

 ![](pictures/separateSignals/HWW.png)